johnlockejrr/pylaia/docs/usage/datasets/index.md

 PyLaia datasets must be formatted following a specific format.
 Learn how to build a dataset by following this [page](./format.md).

-Once the dataset is created, you may use the `pylaia-htr-dataset` command to compute statistics and make sure your dataset is valid.
-To know more about the options of this command, use `pylaia-htr-dataset --help`.
+Once the dataset is created, you may use the `pylaia-htr-dataset-validate` command to compute statistics and make sure your dataset is valid.
+To know more about the options of this command, use `pylaia-htr-dataset-validate --help`.

 ## Purpose